OhGr: Touring

 The band toured in 2001 to support the release of their debut album Welt; the live band consisted of Nivek Ogre, Tim Sköld (bass), cEvin Key (drums, keyboards), Loki der Quaeler (keyboards), and William Morrison (guitars).
-2003 saw the release of a follow up, SunnyPsyOp (a play on the phrase "sunny side up" and military PsyOps).
+2003 saw the release of a follow-up, SunnyPsyOp (a play on the phrase "sunny side up" and military PsyOps).
 There were initially plans to tour for SunnyPsyOp, with Ministry in a festival type arrangement.
 These plans fell through, although much of the material from the second album had already been played live on the Welt tour.

 2008 saw ohGr on tour throughout the U.S. and Canada in support of the album Devils in my Details with a live band including William Morrison returning on guitars, drummer Justin Bennett, keyboardist Jeff "Squigg" Smith.

 In late 2011, ohGr announced a December 2011 West Coast USA and Canada tour consisting of nine dates with direct support by fellow Metropolis Records artist Left Spine Down.

-In autumn 2017, ohGr supported KMFDM on a North American tour.

-The 2018 touring lineup consisted of Ogre on lead vocals and samples, Morrison on bass, keyboards and backing vocals, Bennett on drums, Matthew Setzer on guitars and backing vocals, and Dustin Schultz on keyboards and backing vocals.

 Videos

 ohGr has released three promotional videos, all directed by William Morrison.
 The first was a stop-motion creation for the track "Cracker".
 The second was a live performance of "Minus", filmed by Michael Condo at several venues from the 2001 tour.
 The third was for "MaJiK", from the second album; this also employed stop-motion, and was a collaboration with artist Thomas Kuntz.
 "Cracker" and "MaJiK" have both been played occasionally on MTV2 and Fuse.
 All three have been available through ohGr's website, and "MaJiK" appeared on the audio CD for SunnyPsyOp, albeit with some serious technical glitches.
-You can also see and hear a partial live performance from the 2001 tour on the short film John E. Dirt by director Bill Draheim.